-Celiac disease is an immune condition mediated by systemic disease of the small intestine Symptoms related to malabsorption and/or activation of immunity and autoantibodies to tissue transglutaminase (TTG).
-Celiac disease is distinctive amongst autoimmune diseases in that a generate, dietary gluten, has been recognized, and its removal resolves symptoms and enteropathy in the greater part of patients.
-Increased awareness and development of serological tests have led to an increased incidence of disease and a change in the distribution of clinical features1.
+CD is an immune condition mediated by systemic disease of the small intestine.
+Symptoms interrelated to mal-absorption and/or activation of immunity and auto-antibodies to tissue transglutaminase (TTG).
+CD is distinctive amongst autoimmune diseases in that a generate, dietary gluten, has been recognized, and its removal resolves symptoms and enteropathy in the greater part of patients.
+Increased knowledge and development of serological tests have led to an increased incidence of disease and a change in the distribution of clinical features .
 In Yemen, its prevalence has not yet been estimated, and current work is an attempt to determine the rate of CD among clinically suspected patients.
 The prevalence of celiac disease among patients with gastrointestinal symptoms in the current study was 9.2%.
-Compared with our observations, the prevalence of CD in Yemen exceeds the rate of CD among suspected Finns 5.33% among patients with gastrointestinal symptoms16 and other previous rates of disease as in Saudi Arabia, South Yorkshire, Amsterdam, the Netherlands and in North America are among the symptoms gastrointestinal representing; 7.6%, 4.7%, 3.0% and 2.0%, respectively 17-20.
-On the other hand, results similar to ours were presented by Dickey et al and Hopper et al 21,22 where the incidence of celiac disease among patients with undiagnosed gastrointestinal symptoms was about 9%.
-In contrast to the average (9.2%), the prevalence of CD among Iranian patients with irritable bowel syndrome was about 12% and among patients with gastrointestinal symptoms in Italy was about 13% as reported by Shahbazkhani et al and Carroccio et al respectively ^{23,24}.
-Considering gender, there was a significant association between celiac disease and females with a rate of 11.3% (OR = 1.9 (CI = 1.1-3.9, p = 0.03) (Table 2).
-This result is similar to that reported where the incidence of celiac disease is higher in females than in males (17.0 versus 7.8 per 100,000 person-years) in pooled analysis25, but this may be because men are more likely to remain undiagnosed.
-A systematic review and meta-analysis found a slight increase in seropositivity among women participating in screening studies 26 although some studies in adults have found that men and women have the same seroprevalence rates^{27,28}.
-Men are less likely to undergo duodenal biopsy during upper endoscopy for indications such as diarrhea and weight loss, which may contribute to underdiagnosis29.
-Celiac disease can develop at any age, including the elderly 30.
-Considering age in the current study, there was a significant association between celiac disease and age group 2-19 years where the rate was 21.4% with an odds ratio equal to 4.3, CI equal to 2.4-7.6 (p < 0.001) (Table 2).
-This is similar to what has been previously reported where the incidence of CD was higher in the younger age group.
-This rise in CD at a young age can be explained by the fact that such diagnoses do not necessarily indicate the late detection of celiac disease long ago - it may result from a de novo loss of gluten tolerance.
-Studies of serial serum samples have reported loss of gluten tolerance in adulthood31.
-However, recent prospective cohort studies have found that most patients develop celiac disease before the age of 10 years^{32,33}.
-Moreover, in our study, the prevalence of anemia was widespread (71.4%, OR = 40.4 times, P<0.001) (Table 3) among ATtg IgA-positive patients in agreement with several studies^{34, 35}.
-These patients are more likely to have acute disease compared to non-anaemic CD patients according to Daya, et al 36.
+Compared with current observations, the prevalence of CD in Yemen exceeds the rate of CD among suspected Finns 5.33% among patients with gastrointestinal symptoms and other previous rates of disease as in Saudi Arabia, South Yorkshire, Amsterdam, the Netherlands and in North America are among the symptoms gastrointestinal representing; 7.6%, 4.7%, 3.0% and 2.0%, respectively18-21.
+On the other hand, results similar to ours were presented by Dickey et al., and Hopper et al., 22, 23 where the incidence of CD among patients with undiagnosed gastrointestinal symptoms was about 9%.
+In contrast to the average (9.2%), the prevalence of CD among Iranian patients with irritable bowel syndrome was about 12% and among patients with gastrointestinal symptoms in Italy was about 13% as reported by Shahbazkhani et al., and Carroccio et al., respectively.
+Considering gender, there was a significant association between CD and females with a rate of 11.3% (OR=1.9 (CI=1.1-3.9, p=0.03) (Table 2).
+This result is similar to that reported where the incidence of CD is higher in females than in males (17.0 versus 7.8 per 100,000 person-years) in collective analysis, but this may be for the reason that men are more possible to remain undiagnosed.